lucas7788/gitbookdoc/restfulapi.md

 ```
 ### 3 Get transactions by block height

-Return all transaction hash contained in the block corresponding to this height
+return all transaction hash contained in the block corresponding to this height

 GET